-In our last study Jesus fed the five thousand, and walked on water.
+In our previous study, Jesus fed the five thousand and walked on water.

 The people had correctly recognized Him as the one Moses had written of in Deut.
 18:15;18, but had mistakenly assumed that His mission would be similar to that of Moses.